-The Visual Arts Research Grant are intended to promote the artistic development of Berlin based artists and curators.
+The Visual Arts Research Grant are intended to promote the artistic or curatorial development of Berlin based artists and curators.
 Artistic/curatorial development requires in particular the opportunity to develop new ideas and approaches.
 For this reason, grant recipients should be given the opportunity to carry out research projects of their own choice, e.g:

 - research or preliminary work on a specific topic